 Upon the birth of a daughter, there are several options.
-The parents can bring their new daughter to a Shabbat morning service during which she will receive a blessing and her Hebrew name.
+The parents can bring their new daughter to a Shabbat morning service, during which she will receive a blessing and her Hebrew name.
 This can also be done during a Shabbat Minchah service.
-A naming ceremony can also be done separately from our set service times at the synagogue – Sunday mornings or afternoons, for example.
+A naming ceremony can also be done separately from our set service times at the synagogue—Sundays after JLC classes, for example.
 Alternatively, Rabbi Friedman and Cantor Roth are available to come to your home for a baby naming ceremony.
 While brit milah for a boy must take place on the eighth day, there is no assigned day for the naming of a daughter.
-According to tradition, however, it should take place as soon as possible after the birth.

-Training for a bar or bat mitzvah begins as soon as our children enter our building for Tot Shabbat, Religious School, and Junior Congregation.
+Training for a bar or bat mitzvah begins as soon as our children enter our building for Tot Shabbat, ELC or JLC.
 These experiences all contribute to the development of synagogue skills and a sense of familiarity with our liturgy.
-Formal training begins with Torah Reading Club on Saturday mornings in 6th Grade and individual lessons approximately one year prior to the "big day."
+Formal training begins with individual lessons approximately one year prior to the "big day."
 Our bar/bat mitzvah students are given every opportunity to lead parts of the service, read from the Torah, and chant the Haftarah on their special day.
 Family members and close friends are also encouraged to participate in the service.
-Following the service, the entire congregation celebrates the accomplishments of our newest adult member together at kiddush.
+Following the service, the entire congregation celebrates the accomplishments of our newest adult member together at Kiddush.

 Click Here to access the Bar/Bat Mitzvah HANDBOOK

 Click here to access the Bar/Bat Mitzvah Guidelines

 Aufrufs and Weddings